 He performed this surgery on 65 people with MS. Two years after the surgery, Zamboni reported that 73 percent of participants had experienced no symptoms.

-However, a small study from the University of Buffalo couldn’t replicate Zamboni’s findings.
+However, a small from the University of Buffalo couldn’t replicate Zamboni’s findings.
 Researchers in that study concluded that while the procedure is safe, it doesn’t improve outcomes.
 There was no positive impact on symptoms, brain lesions, or quality of life.